 O egging (over) of my pudding (proof

 whereof is where?
-I ask
+I ask).
+My open mouth.

 O germ, O ovoid calm, O heavy world.